 Capability Prioritization Matrix

-At a very high level, the Capability Prioritization Matrix is used in the context of business, strategy.
+At a very high level, the Capability Prioritization Matrix is used in the context of business, strategy, operations.

 Capability Prioritization Matrix quadrant descriptions, including examples